thitipongroo/sentinel-iot-platform/docs/scaling.md

                     (partition 0–4)         (partition 5–9)
 ```

-Kafka consumer groups ensure each message is processed by exactly one backend instance.
-Kafka also provides replay capability and backpressure handling — making it a superset of the current Redis replay queue.
+Kafka committed offsets provide durable replay — if a replica restarts, it picks up from the last committed offset with no message loss.

-**Replay queue scaling issue:** The Redis replay queue is a single key (`sentinel:replay:queue`).
-With multiple replicas, all instances push to the same queue but only one should drain (or drains conflict).
-Kafka consumer groups solve this naturally.
+**Replay queue:** The Redis replay queue (`sentinel:replay:queue`) handles the DB circuit-breaker fallback path — buffering processed messages when PostgreSQL is unavailable and draining them on recovery.
+This is a separate concern from Kafka partitioning.

 ---